ankitmalik84/Taskk/README.md

 This project consists of three main components:

 1. **Frontend**: A React application built with Vite for fast development and build times.
+1. **Frontend2**: A React application built with Vite for fast development and build times.
-2. **Backend**: A Node.js Express application with MongoDB for managing data.
+1. **Backend**: A Node.js Express application with MongoDB for managing data.
-3. **Server**: A Node.js Express application with PostgreSQL for managing data.
+1. **Server**: A Node.js Express application with PostgreSQL for managing data.

 ## Folder Structure